ibexa/documentation-user/docs/creating_content_basic.md

 require you to select a different Content item to link to.
 A *Location* Field is a point on the map.
 You can type the place name, enter its coordinates, or select it on the map.

+!!! note "Autosave"

+    To help you preserve your work eZ Platform comes with an Autosave feature.
+    For more information, see [Autosave](publishing/publishing.md#autosave).

 ### Editing Rich Text Fields

 Rich Text Fields are filled in using a special Online Editor.
 Its options appear when you click the Field box.